veracruz-project/veracruz-examples/i-poc/README.md

     }
    ```

    This policy defines two identities.
 The first one only has write access to the directory /s3_app_input/.
-The other Has access to execute programs on the diretory "/program" and read/write access to /user_input/,/output/,stdout and stderr.
+The other Has access to execute programs on the directory "/program" and read/write access to /user_input/,/output/,stdout and stderr.

    The following json-schema describes the schema allowed when an user policy is provided.
 CCFaaS only accepts user policies that pass this schema.